jvegaf/electron-images-scraper/README.md

 This a simple way to scrape Google images using Puppeteer.
 The headless browser will behave as a 'normal' user and scrolls to the bottom of the page until there are enough results.

-**The only change was change the winstonjs dependecy by electron-log for avoid a error runing on a Electron App**
+**The only modification was change the winstonjs dependecy by electron-log for avoid a error runing on a Electron App**

 <p align="center">